mwdle/RouterRebooter/README.md

     git clone https://github.com/mwdle/RouterRebooter.git
     ```

-2. Change the ```.env``` file properties:

-    ```properties
-    DOCKER_VOLUMES=<PATH_TO_DOCKER_VOLUMES_FOLDER> # A folder on your system to store bind mounts for Docker containers.
-    ```

-3. Execute the following command to create a Rebooter.jar file in the 'target' folder:
+2. In the project directory, Execute the following command to create a Rebooter.jar file in the 'target' folder:

     ```shell
     mvn package
     ```

-4. If you do not wish to containerize the script, you may stop at this step and run the executable jar file using the following:
+3. If you do not wish to containerize the script, you may stop at this step and run the executable jar file using the following:

     ```shell
     export ROUTER_PASSWORD=<YOUR_ROUTER_PASSWORD>